 When does an airline not have to pay compensation for a flight delay?

-If you fit into the points above the airline does not have to pay compensation if they deem the disruption was due to an extraordinary circumstance.
+If you fit into the points above the airline does not have to pay compensation if the disruption was due to an extraordinary circumstance.
 The circumstance must be one that could not have been avoided if all reasonable measures had been taken.
 This is where the disputes lie as the definition is to a degree open to interpretation.
 For an event to be classed as an extraordinary circumstance, the event must not be inherent in the daily activities of the airline or be considered as routine airport services.

 Remember, irrespective of whether compensation is applicable, you are always entitled to refreshments and hotels if appropriate.
 If you have been affected by any of the above, please feel free to visit our claim page if you require any further assistance.
 You can also use our claim checker to see if you have a claim

 We hope our Flight Delay Compensation guide is not needed but if it is we hope this serves you with some helpful tips.